 2. Freelancers from the US spend more than 1 billion hours per week freelancing.

-Even though there are almost twenty times more freelancers today than there were in 2014, the overall weekly working hours haven’t increased by much.
+Even though there are 4 million more freelancers today than there were in 2014, the overall weekly working hours haven’t increased by much.
 The freelance statistics from 2015 show that American freelancers worked 998 million hours per week during the previous year.
 Today, that number barely exceeds a billion.

-Approximately a third of the US workforce has done freelance work at some point in their career, according to Forbes.
-The freelancing boom that the US has been in for the last five years has brought the number of freelancers from a modest 3.7 million to a colossal 56.7 million today.
+Approximately a third of the US workforce has done freelance work at some point in their career.
+The freelancing boom that the US has been in for the last five years has brought the number of freelancers from 53 million to a colossal 57 million today.